genevievelyons/covid-19-simulation/README.md

 To fully exploit powerful parallelism techniques for Big Compute, we calculate the Euclidean Distance portion of the code in C. The rest of the simulation is in Python however, so we create a Python/C pipeline by which we run the simulation through Python, but the Euclidean Distance calculation is exported to parallelized C code.

+As such, our experiments will focus on the results of parallelizing **only the subsection of the code which is in C**.
+We will also run some experiments on the Python/C pipeline.

 Here is a snippet of the C code that will be parallelized in subsequent sections:

 ![](./Visualizations/03_Code_Snip.png)